 Mortgage insurance protects lenders against the possibility that a borrower might fail to make the payments on a home loan.

-Homeowners who are planning to make major renovations or repairs to a property—whether the home is new to them or they’ve owned it for years—may want to check with their insurance company to see what their homeowners policy covers.
+Homeowners who are planning to make major renovations or repairs to a property may want to check with their insurance company to see what their homeowners policy covers.

 Depending on the size of the project, they may decide it makes sense to add “dwelling under renovation,” “dwelling under construction,” or “builder’s risk” insurance to fill any coverage gaps.
 It can help with costs if the homeowner or someone else is hurt during a renovation, for example, or if the home or a nearby property is damaged.